d-bl/GroundForge-help/docs/Nets/index.md

 * Is called _stitches_ in the page address and _stitches and threads_ in the subtitle.
 * Starts with a button that can reveal help links.
 * Has a similar gallery of stitches (and an input box with flip buttons) as the _nets_ page.
-  The difference is a [color code](color-rules) for each stitch that supports unorthodox stitches.
+  The difference is a [color code](color-rules) for each stitch.
+This color code supports unorthodox stitches.
   The pair diagram next to the thread diagrams uses the same color code.

 First steps: